ChiperSage/Login-Register-Laravel11/README.md

-Certainly!
-Here's a concise description of the code related to login, registration, and user management using MySQL, along with database migration:

----

 ### **Overview: User Authentication and Management**

 This code implements a basic user authentication and management system in a Laravel application, utilizing MySQL as the database.
 The system includes functionalities for user login, registration, and management.
 It also involves creating and applying database migrations to set up the necessary tables.